 Get Started in Child Care

-The first step to starting a child care facility is to attend an orientation meeting.
-For home child care - click Child Care Classes and sign up for Information Meeting (orientation).
-To start a child care center - call Eldonna Chesnut at (913) 477-8366 to set up your individual orientation.
+The first step to starting a child care business is to attend an orientation meeting.
+If you want to start a home child care business, click Child Care Licensing Classes and sign up for Information Meeting to Apply for a Day Care Home.
+If you want to start a child care center, call Eldonna Chesnut at 913-477-8366 to set up your individual orientation.

-The Child Care Licensing Division is located at the Sunset Drive Office Building:
+The Child Care Licensing Division is located in the Sunset Drive Office Building, 11811 S. Sunset Drive, Suite 2700, Olathe, Kansas 66061.

 The Johnson County Department of Health and Environment's Child Care Licensing division works with all child care facilities in Johnson County.
 According to the Kansas Child Care Licensing Law, anyone providing care for children other than those related by blood, marriage, or adoption, must be licensed with the Kansas Department of Health and Environment.